rrusso/lsu-moodle/blocks/massaction/README.txt

 RELEASE NOTE
+[2016101301]
+- Enable compatibility with OneTopic course format
+- Bump version to 2.0.0 to signal this has diverged from the version of this plugin that is compatible with Moodle 2.7 and earlier
+- Change three variables in action.php::print_deletion_confirmation to be arguments instead of global variables

+[2016101300]
+- Integrate with Travis CI and fix errors and warnings

+[2016101000]
+- Fixed a regression created when I added the Javascript-disabled functionality that caused checkboxes not to be drawn in Flexible Sections formatted courses

 [2016052401]
 - Moved the string displayed when Javascript is disabled into the language file.

 [2016052400]
 - Enabled the block to inform the user, when Javascript is disabled, that Javascript is required in order to use the block